chef/chef-web-docs/chef_master/source/setup_build_node.rst

    You can view the logs at ``/var/log/automate-ctl/build-node-install_$BUILD_NODE_FDQN.log``.

-   Any existing nodes with the same name as your build node's FQDN will be overwritten on the Chef server.
-This will remove any previous run lists or Chef Server configuration on this node.
+   Any existing nodes with the same name as your build node's FQDN will be overwritten on the Chef Infra Server.
+This will remove any previous run lists or Chef Infra Server configuration on this node.
 This is done in case this hostname was previously being used for something else.
 Setting the ``--[no]-overwrite-registration`` flag when calling ``install-build-node`` will allow you to avoid that prompt.

 .. note:: Certain sensitive files are copied over to a temporary directory on the build node.
 In the event of failure after these files have been copied, the installer will attempt to remove them.
 If it is unable to do so, it will provide you with instructions for doing so manually.